 Well, now there can’t be a blog without any content, can there?
 After you have set up your blog, it’s time to begin the content creation process.
 Before you start writing, make a list of topics.
 Wondering how to select topics for content creation?

 Base topics off of your primary keywords.
 This is great for SEO.
+Go to an SEO Consultant in case you do not know the art.
 Come up with about 7 to 8 topics around each one of your keywords.
 After you have a list of topics, start writing.
 Also create a proper schedule for when you will post these articles.

 Understand Which Type of Content You Should Publish